supervisely-ecosystem/roads-test/README.md

 ## Overview

- `roads_test` is an example project with roads, with 156 images in it.
+ `roads_test` is an example project with road scenery, with 156 images in it.

 ![](https://i.imgur.com/1bd7qXC.jpg)